icecube/icetray-public/phys-services/resources/docs/scale_and_containment_calculator.rst

 There are additionally two more optional arguments, specifying which DOM's along the boundary strings to use as the top and the bottom of your detector.
-The defaults are 1 and 60 respectively, except for the two DEEPCORE options [#]_.
+The defaults are 1 and 60 respectively, except for the two DEEPCORE options (Details in footnote [#]_).
 If you're using an IC_CUSTOM boundary, and also want your detector to have a custom height, you can specify the top and bottom DOM number with these two additional arguments.
 The IceTop z-coordinate is fixed at 1950.0 meters.